microsoft/playwright-testing-service/docs/troubleshooting.md

 You can mitigate the issue by explicitly [setting the time zone in the Playwright configuration file](https://playwright.dev/docs/emulation#locale--timezone).

-## Not able to test locally hosted web applications
+## Not able to test web applications hosted behind firewall

-Make sure to set `exposeNetwork` as `'localhost'` in the `playwright.service.config.ts` file.
-If your web application is hosted on a different IP, you can replace localhost with the IP or with `*`
+Make sure to set `exposeNetwork` as `*` or IP address/DNS of the application endpoint in the `playwright.service.config.ts` file.

 ## Azure subscription is inactive
 If you have an inactive Azure subscription, you will not be able to access the Microsoft Playwright Testing Private preview.
 Inactive subscriptions commonly result from expired Azure account free trials.